 Rory: (staring) Absolutely no problem whatsoever.

-- Hypocritical Humor: Amy slaps Rory for his implied Twin Threesome Fantasy mere moments before flirting with herself.
+- Hypocritical Humour: Amy slaps Rory for his implied Twin Threesome Fantasy mere moments before flirting with herself.

 - Metaphorgotten: "We're just entering conceptual space.
 Imagine a banana.
 Or anything curved.
 Actually, don't, because it's not curved or like a banana — FORGET THE BANANA!"

-- Screw Yourself: Amy seems rather flirtatious with her future self, as the Doctor — and the fandom, no doubt — notes.
+- Screw Yourself: Amy is flirtatious with her future self, as the Doctor — and the fandom, no doubt — notes.

 - Stable Time Loop: "I'm just remembering what I heard myself saying when I was standing where you are now and repeating it.
 I'm just repeating this too.
 And this... and this..."

-- Temporal Paradox: So... how, exactly, did the Doctor know it was the wibbly lever?
+- Temporal Paradox: How, exactly, did the Doctor know it was the wibbly lever?
 You could try to explain this by saying that any other one would have killed all of them, thus breaking the loop, so any loop that formed would have had to include that particular lever, but that would only make it less plausible.
-And major holes in all of causality aren't exactly rare in the Whoniverse, so no time loop was really warranted, unless the timeline was fixed inside the TARDIS which would mean that they couldn't change it if they tried but then how could the inside drift from the outside or the characters enter the AAARRRGGGHHH!!!
+Major holes in all of causality aren't at all rare in the Whoniverse, so no time loop was really warranted, unless the timeline was fixed inside the TARDIS which would mean that they couldn't change it if they tried but then how could the inside drift from the outside or the characters enter the AAARRRGGGHHH!!!

-- Time Travel Tense Trouble: Rory seems to get particularly confused by this trope when time and space go wibby-wacey.
+- Time-Travel Tense Trouble: Rory is particularly confused by this trope when time and space go wibby-wacey.

-- Timey-Wimey Ball: Let's just say that this episode utilizes time-travel for maximum confusion.
+- Timey-Wimey Ball: This episode utilizes time-travel for maximum confusion.
 After all, Moffat is the Trope Namer.

-- Took a Level in Badass: Rory.
-The Doctor actually trusts him to do delicate TARDIS repair work.
-Takes a certain level of trust to let another man mess around with the engine of your motor, especially when said motor has previously proven capable of blowing up time.
+- Took a Level in Badass: The Doctor trusts Rory to do delicate TARDIS repair work.
+It takes a certain level of trust to let another man mess around with the engine of your motor, especially when said motor has previously proven capable of blowing up time.

-- Twin Threesome Fantasy: Amy's repeated flirting with her future-self gets the Doctor to snark that it's "true love at last" before apologising to Rory.
-Rory doesn't care, he seems to be very into the idea.
+- Twin Threesome Fantasy: Amy's repeated flirting with her future-self gets the Doctor to snark that it's "true love at last" before apologizing to Rory.
+Rory doesn't care.
+In fact, he seems to be very into the idea.